Research Highlights

 A powerful technique for representing curves in two dimensions and surfaces in three dimensions is to define them implicitly, via a fixed isosurface/level set of a continuous scalar function.
 Implicit representations of surfaces lead to many mathematical and computational advantages in a variety of settings, such as in computing and manipulating surface geometry in interface tracking algorithms, solving partial differential equations on domains with moving boundaries and interfaces, and in computational geometry problems such as mesh generation.

-Numerical methods making use of implicitly defined geometry often require accurate approximations of minimum distances to and closest points on implicitly defined surfaces.
-These calculations are used, for example, in reinitialisation of level set methods, in evaluating Voronoi operators in the Voronoi implicit interface method, and to build smooth and accurate extension functions which have prescribed values on a given implicitly defined surface.
-I have developed a set of algorithms in C++ for high-order accurate closest point calculations for implicitly defined codimension-one geometry, and these are available on the Code page.
+Numerical methods making use of implicitly defined geometry often require accurate closest point calculations, e.g., in reinitialisation algorithms for level set methods, in evaluating Voronoi operators in the Voronoi implicit interface method, and to build smooth and accurate extension functions with prescribed values on a given implicitly defined surface.
+I have developed a set of high-order algorithms for closest point calculations for implicitly-defined codimension-one geometry; these algorithms are able to capture sub-grid details, can be used on unstructured meshes, and are made highly efficient via optimised k-d tree data structures.
+For further details, including open-source C++ implementations, see here.

 Reinitialising a two-dimensional level set function [1]. (left) Contour plot of a function which implicitly defines an elliptical interface (black curve). (right) Contour plot of the corresponding reinitialised signed distance function.